vlaufoo/MatrixMult/README.md

 ```

 Another problem encountered was the double delete problem, before the copy constructor and operator were added to fix it.
 This was due to the standard copy constructor only doing a shallow copy of the other object when called, and then causing problems when it was time to deallocate the memory for it, because the same pointer was used for the original and the copy.
+While the parallelization problem had not yet been solved, an attempt to solve is was made with the creation of a new class, the `Tensor` class, to be able to store the partial results in different layers of the same tensor object, and finally add the layers together, thus dividing the operation in the two *dependent* and *independent* sections already described.

 # Test Results